 Study designed to identify biomarkers for mental disorders

 Psychiatrists usually cannot rely on biological parameters when making a diagnosis.
-A physician diagnoses an inflammation based on a blood test, an orthopedist observes a fracture on the X-ray image.
+A physician diagnoses inflammation based on a blood test, an orthopaedist observes a fracture with an x-ray.
 A psychiatrist’s job, however, is much harder since the brain is such a complex organ.
-Within the scope of the BeCOME study, we investigate if such objective data can provide additional diagnostic information on mental disorders and if so, what kind of data.
+Within the scope of the BeCOME study, we investigate if such biological data could supplement psychiatric diagnoses and if so, what kind of biological data is best suited for this.
 To implement this study, we are looking for outpatients and healthy controls.

 The search for the biological basis of psychiatric disorders - our BeCOME study